 Re-introduced in 2009, the TRADE Act eventually had over 150 cosponsors — including a strong majority of the House Democratic Caucus.
 Learn more and express your support for this crucial legislation by clicking here.

-Now encompassing a dozen nations, the proposed Trans-Pacific Free Trade Agreement far exceeds trade deals like NAFTA and CAFTA in its size and scope.
+Now encompassing a dozen nations, the TPP far exceeds trade deals like NAFTA and CAFTA in its size and scope.
 It is also intended as a “docking agreement” open to additional nations throughout the Pacific Rim.
 While most negotiating documents remain secretive, those that have been leaked reveal U.S. proposals even worse than those found in many previous trade agreements.
-Click here for an early copy of our public comments on the Trans-Pacific FTA, and click here for the latest.
+Click here for an early copy of our public comments on this trans-Pacific FTA.

 Trade and Immigration